 4. At this point, leave the fruit in the food processor for a moment while you turn your attention to the orange.
 First, zest the orange.
 I love using my Microplane (affiliate link) for this.

 When zesting, be careful to only remove the colored portion from the peel.
-The white pith underneath is quite bitter so you don't want that in your bliss balls!
+The white pith underneath can get bitter so you don't want that in your apricot balls!

 Now, after zesting the orange, measure out 1 teaspoon of the zest.